silentorb/marloth-story/books/fairytale/part2.md

 could see over the top of the crowd.

 There, in the rafters, perched the raven, sternly studying the chaos.
-Gradually, the voices dimmed and then died altogether.
+Gradually, the voices dimmed and then died.
 The raven dropped to the floor before the King and continued to look about.

 "So this is Marloth." it said.
 "It's even darker than I imagined."